Egypt to reopen IMF loan talks next month as crisis bites

 Mansour noted that the loan talks had been repeatedly delayed during the political turmoil.
 "The situation has to be calmer politically," she said.

 The revised reform programme confirmed the daunting budget problems that the government faces.
-It targets a deficit for this financial year of 189.7 billion Egyptian pounds ($28 billion), or a huge 10.9 percent of total economic output.
+It targets a deficit for this financial year of 189.7 billion Egyptian pounds (18.4 billion pounds), or a huge 10.9 percent of total economic output.

 Even this assumes economic reforms are made and the deficit would hit 12.3 percent of GDP without such action, it forecast.